pouriavelaei/web_proxy/README.md

 </div>

 ### Why Mojeek?
-**Answer:** Couldn't use Google (it's filtered itself), and Mojeek had the best performance among alternative search engines - though only for English queries.
+**Answer:** Google couldn't be used due to its complex CAPTCHA system, and Mojeek had the best performance among alternative search engines - though only for English queries.

 ### Is it secure?
 **Answer:** The code is open-source and you can review it yourself.
 However, for sensitive tasks (banking, personal email), use a VPN.